becomesaflame/dotfiles/raylee-tldr.offline/README.md

-# tldr-bash
+# tldr

-A fully-functional [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) client for [tldr](https://github.com/rprieto/tldr/).
-This version aims to be the easiest and smallest to set up on a new account, without sacrificing any features.
+A fully-functional POSIX shell client for [tldr](https://github.com/rprieto/tldr/).
+This version aims to be the easiest, smallest, and most universal client to set up on a new account, without sacrificing any features.
+It uses only `/bin/sh` features and `curl`, and tested on Linux, OSX, FreeBSD, with `bash`, `sh`, `dash`, `ksh`, `zsh`, `csh`.

 ![tldr screenshot](Screenshot.png?raw=true)